YaredTse/M-S/README.md

 #### M-S Test Framework

-##### This is a demonstrating how a Framework can be developed, with BDD, and Page Object model design pattern.
+##### This is a demonstration on how a Framework can be developed, with BDD, and Page Object model design pattern in mind.

 ##### This test framework is set up in such a way that it works-out-of-the-box with minimum onfiguration required